2 More Things I’m Not Thankful for This Thanksgiving

 1. Change

-My life changed when my childhood friend moved away, when I got my driver’s license, and when I started college.
-Life changed when I got a summer job…and then another summer job…and then another summer job.
-Right now, my life changes every semester when I start new classes and get a new schedule.
+My life changed when my childhood friend moved away in middle school, when I got my driver’s license as a teenager, and when I started college a couple years ago.
+Currently, my life changes every semester when I start new classes and get a new schedule.
 Life will change if/when I find a job after college, get married, and have children.

 Perhaps you feel the same way—like your life is constantly changing and upheaval is a common theme.
 Maybe you’ve moved five times in the past decade.
-Maybe you’ve faced a serious of pregnancies and miscarriages since getting married.
-Maybe you’ve changed friend groups multiple times but have found no close friends.
+Maybe you’ve faced a series of pregnancies and miscarriages since getting married.
+Maybe you’ve changed friend groups multiple times but haven’t found any close friends.
 Maybe you’ve been promoted or demoted at work too many times to count.

 I get it.
 Change is hard, and I’m not very thankful for it.
 But we can be thankful for this: